ValenValine/SequenceLab/README.md

 ## SequenceLab

 [SequenceLab](https://valenvaline.github.io/SequenceLab/) is a web application designed to assist molecular biologists in various tasks related to genetic sequence analysis and manipulation.
-This toolkit offers features such as primer design, DNA to RNA conversion, and sequence format conversion.
+This toolkit offers features such as primer design and sequence (DNA to RNA, RNA to DNA) conversion.

 **Features:**